');

 About Kingston, TN

-Kingston is a small community in Tennessee with a population of 6,042 residents.
-The median household income is $70,532 per year, which is above the national average.
-The median age in Kingston is 47.1 years.
+Kingston is a small town located in Tennessee with a population of 6,042 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $70,532 per year, which is 6% below the national median of $75,149.
+The median age of 47.1 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Kingston, TN